COLLECTION DEVELOPMENT POLICY

 2) Identifies who is responsible for materials selection;

-3) Acquaints the general public with the principles that guide JGRLSÕs materials selection practices; and
+3) Acquaints the general public with the principles that guide JGRLS’ materials selection practices; and

 4) Ensures the information needs, interests, and demands of the JGRLS community are anticipated and met.

-Communities grow and change making it necessary to reassess and adapt collections to reflect new and differing ideas and interests.
+Communities grow and change making it necessary to reassess and adapt collections to reflect new and differing ideas, interests and to maintain balance.
 The Collection Development Team will regularly review and update this policy to provide current, core resources in a variety of formats responsive to the popular and lifelong learning needs of the community.
+The Singing River Genealogy and Local History branch of JGRLS maintains a Collection Development Policy, separate from this document.

 JGRLS defines its primary service audience as residents of Jackson and George Counties, Mississippi.
-The System consists of a headquarters library located in Pascagoula, and seven branches in the cities and communities of East Central, Gautier, Lucedale, Moss Point, Ocean Springs, St. Martin and Vancleave.
+The system consists of nine branches.
+JGRLS’ headquarters branch is located in Pascagoula and houses a special collection (ninth branch) on its second floor.
+The nine branches of JGRLS are: East Central, Gautier, Lucedale, Moss Point, Ocean Springs, Pascagoula, St. Martin, Vancleave and Singing River Local History & Genealogy.

 The population and demographic characteristics of the service area changed dramatically after Hurricane Katrina.
 Growth areas shifted from the Coast to areas north of Hwy.
 90 and Interstate 10.
-Outmigration is no longer a problem, as most areas have been re-built; however some poverty-stricken communities continue to struggle with re-population issues.
+Outmigration is no longer a problem, as most areas have been re-built; however, some poverty-stricken communities continue to struggle with re-population issues.
 In 2010 the BP Oil Spill changed the lives of many residents once again, impacting fishing and tourism.
-Economic and environmental recovery has been slow.
+Economic and environmental recovery has been slow, however in 2016 funds were established by the BP Corporation to help the coast recover.
+Plans for these fund by the Jackson County Board of Supervisors include building modern roads and bridges, state-of-the-art airports and shipping ports, and innovative projects to restore, protect and showcase the natural beauty of the Gulf Coast and promote tourism.

-U. S. Census Bureau population estimates, 2012, indicate there are approximately 163,000 residents in the two counties.
-In terms of ethnic diversity, the population of the coast is majority white (73.5% in Jackson County and 90.1% in George County).
-African Americans make up 30.5 % of the population across the two counties.
+U. S. Census Bureau population estimates, The American Fact Finder Survey of 2017, indicates there are approximately 166,000 residents in the two counties.
+In terms of ethnic diversity, the population of the coast is majority white (73.3% in Jackson County and 90.1% in George County).
+African Americans make up 33 % of the population across the two counties.
 There are pockets of Vietnamese and Hispanic populations due to the lively fishing and construction industries.
-Approximately 43% of the population (across both counties) is under the age of 14 years.
+Approximately 41% of the population (across both counties) is under the age of 14 years.

 RESPONSIBILITY FOR SELECTION: